Alien Costume Saga

-The "Alien Costume Saga" is a comic book story thread appearing in Marvel Comics comic book series The Amazing Spider-Man #252–263, The Spectacular Spider-Man #90–100, Marvel Team-Up #141–150 and Web of Spider-Man #1 from May 1984 to April 1985.
-It features Spider-Man wearing the alien costume he brought home from Battleworld and discovering his new costume is alive.
+The Alien Costume Saga is a superhero comic book story arc published by Marvel Comics and centred on the character Spider-Man.
+It was originally published in the comic book series The Amazing Spider-Man #252–263, The Spectacular Spider-Man #90–100, Marvel Team-Up #141–150 and Web of Spider-Man #1 from May 1984 to April 1985.
+It features Spider-Man wearing the alien costume he brought home from Battleworld during the Secret Wars limited series and his subsequent discovery that the new costume is alive.